Create Table in MySQL Database

 USE school;

-Step 2: Create a Basic Table
+Step 2: Create a Basic students Table in MySQL

 To create a table named students, use the following SQL command: